rcarmo/imapbackup/README.md

 ## Requirements

-Python 2.x : The script imapbackup.py should work on Python 2.5 or above without any extra dependencies whatsoever.
+Python 2.x : `imapbackup.py` should work on Python 2.5 or any other 2.x version without any extra dependencies whatsoever.
-Python 3.x : The script imapbackup38.py requires on python 3.8 and above.
+Python 3.x : `imapbackup38.py` requires python 3.8 and above.

 ## Contributing